-It means that the perky-nosed person living in the beach house with a million bucks isn't necessarily any happier than you or me.
+It means that the perky-nosed person living in the beach house with millions of bucks isn’t necessarily any happier than you or me.
 True, that’s a bit hard to believe.
-But, as it turns out, happiness is mostly due to a person's personality and perspective.
+But, as it turns out, happiness is mostly due to a person’s personality and perspective.
 The thoughts and behaviors that help form that personality can be nurtured and developed.

-First, it's a good idea to figure out what makes happy people so darn…happy.
-According the Mayo article, happiness is built on several pillars.
+First, it is a good idea to figure out what makes happy people so darn…happy.
+According the Mayo Clinic article, happiness is built on several pillars.
 The characteristics of happy people:

-Wouldn't it be great if you could just flip those switches and become happy?
-After all, happy people are more productive, less stressed, and unless you're Woody Allen, more fun to be around.
+Wouldn’t it be great if you could just flip those switches and become happy?
+After all, happy people are more productive, less stressed, and unless you are Woody Allen, more fun to be around.

 No, it’s not that easy.
 Remember the muscle analogy.
 Just because you decide it should be stronger doesn’t improve its strength until you do the work.